 The Material Design team at Google unveiled Material 3 Expressive a few months ago, which they claimed to be “Better, Easier, Emotional UX”.
-It came along with a pretty cool1 looking trailer showing off redesigns for commonplace apps with crazy new designs.
+It came along with a pretty cool looking trailer showing off redesigns for commonplace apps with crazy new UI elements.

-The new design system supposedly had a lot of research poured into it to help users identify key actions and content significantly quicker, and reduce information overload.
+This new design system supposedly had a lot of research poured into it, with a goal to help users identify key actions and content significantly quicker.

-It’s been many months, and the “bold” new design has rolled out to Android and all the Google apps.
+It’s been many months, and the “bold” new design has rolled out to Android and most of the Google apps.

 Not very different